Rotation-Parameterized Graph Fractional Fourier Transform: Definition, Properties, and Optimal Filtering: Numerical Experiments

-TABLE~\ref{tab:denoising_results_Point} presents the quantitative denoising performance across all point cloud datasets.
-Both I-AGFRFT and II-AGFRFT (under pitch, roll, and yaw rotations) consistently outperform GFRFT and AGFT under all tested noise levels.
-In high-noise conditions (\(\sigma = 40\)), II-AGFRFT$_{\mathbf{R}_{\text{yaw}}}$ achieves the highest performance on \textit{David9}, yielding a PSNR of 38.454~dB and an MSE of 1.428e-04.
+Table~\ref{tab:denoising_results_Point} presents the quantitative denoising performance across all point cloud datasets.
+Both I-RP-GFRFT and II-RP-GFRFT (under pitch, roll, and yaw rotations) consistently outperform GFRFT and AGFT under all tested noise levels.
+In high-noise conditions (\(\sigma = 40\)), II-RP-GFRFT$_{\mathbf{R}_{\text{yaw}}}$ achieves the highest performance on \textit{David9}, yielding a PSNR of 38.454~dB and an MSE of 1.428e-04.
 This represents a 5.13~dB improvement in PSNR and a 69.3\% reduction in MSE compared with GFRFT (33.325~dB, 4.650e-04), and surpasses the best AGFT variant (AGFT$_{\mathbf{R}_{\text{roll}}}$, 32.906~dB, 5.122e-04) by 5.55~dB and 72.1\%, respectively.
-Similarly, on \textit{Andrew9}, II-AGFRFT$_{\mathbf{R}_{\text{pitch}}}$ attains a PSNR of 37.491~dB and an MSE of 1.782e-04, outperforming GFRFT (32.461~dB, 5.674e-04) by 5.03~dB in PSNR and 68.6\% in MSE reduction.
-Under moderate noise conditions (\(\sigma = 20\)), AGFRFT remains superior, demonstrating robust denoising capability even in less noisy environments.
-For \textit{Sarah9}, I-AGFRFT$_{\mathbf{R}_{\text{yaw}}}$ achieves a PSNR of 46.721~dB and an MSE of 2.127e-05, improving upon GFRFT (41.727~dB, 6.719e-05) by 4.99~dB in PSNR and 68.3\% in MSE reduction.
-Likewise, \textit{Ricardo9} reaches its optimal performance with II-AGFRFT$_{\mathbf{R}_{\text{pitch}}}$ (PSNR = 42.540~dB, MSE = 5.571e-05), outperforming GFRFT (38.200~dB, 1.513e-04) by 4.34~dB in PSNR and 63.2\% in MSE reduction.
-Fig.~\ref{fig:Point_denoising_results} shows that AGFRFT can effectively preserve the subtle features of point cloud signal values while suppressing noise, which is consistent with the lower MSE and higher PSNR observed in the quantitative results.
+Similarly, on \textit{Andrew9}, II-RP-GFRFT$_{\mathbf{R}_{\text{pitch}}}$ attains a PSNR of 37.491~dB and an MSE of 1.782e-04, outperforming GFRFT (32.461~dB, 5.674e-04) by 5.03~dB in PSNR and 68.6\% in MSE reduction.
+Under moderate noise conditions (\(\sigma = 20\)), RP-GFRFT remains superior, demonstrating robust denoising capability even in less noisy environments.
+For \textit{Sarah9}, I-RP-GFRFT$_{\mathbf{R}_{\text{yaw}}}$ achieves a PSNR of 46.721~dB and an MSE of 2.127e-05, improving upon GFRFT (41.727~dB, 6.719e-05) by 4.99~dB in PSNR and 68.3\% in MSE reduction.
+Likewise, \textit{Ricardo9} reaches its optimal performance with II-RP-GFRFT$_{\mathbf{R}_{\text{pitch}}}$ (PSNR = 42.540~dB, MSE = 5.571e-05), outperforming GFRFT (38.200~dB, 1.513e-04) by 4.34~dB in PSNR and 63.2\% in MSE reduction.
+Figure~\ref{fig:Point_denoising_results} shows that RP-GFRFT can effectively preserve the subtle features of point cloud signal values while suppressing noise, which is consistent with the lower MSE and higher PSNR observed in the quantitative results.
 This performance benefits from the joint optimization of the fractional order $\alpha$ and rotation angle $\theta$, which enables better matching with the spectral structure of point cloud signals and provides valuable support for the denoising of 3D point cloud signals.